ietf-wg-asdf/SDF/sdf.md

 The value of "odmRequired" is an array of name references, each pointing to one declaration instantiation of which is declared mandatory.

-# Optionality using the keyword "odmRequired"
+### Optionality using the keyword "odmRequired"

 The keyword "odmRequired" is provided to apply a constraint for which definitions are mandatory in an instance conforming to a particular definition in which the constraint appears.

-The value of "odmRequired" is an array JSON pointers, each indicating one mandatory definition.
+The value of "odmRequired" is an array of JSON pointers, each indicating one mandatory definition.

-The example in the figure below shows two required elements in the odmObject definition for "temperatureWithAlarm", the odmProperty "temperatureData", and the odmEvent "overTemperatureEvent".
+The example in {{example-req}} shows two required elements in the odmObject definition for "temperatureWithAlarm", the odmProperty "temperatureData", and the odmEvent "overTemperatureEvent".
 The example also shows the use of JSON pointer with "odmRef" to use a pre-existing definition in this definition, for the "alarmType" data (odmOutputData) produced by the odmEvent "overTemperatureEvent".

 ~~~ json
 {